 The Graduate School of Public Policy is pleased to announce that the doctoral program has launched from AY2016.
-The main research areas of the doctoral program are International Finance and Development, and International Security.
+The main research areas of the doctoral program are International Finance and Development, International Security, and Science and Technology.
 The program aims to nurture highly skilled researchers in law and politics and economics.
-In addition, it aims to foster cross-cutting, multidisciplinary and practical skills for policy-making.
+In addition, it aims to foster cross-cutting, multidisciplinary, and practical skills for policy-making.

 Responding to these social demands, our doctoral program trains students in the advanced research skills necessary to develop original questions from their research, construct and assess potential solutions that synthesize expert knowledge from various disciplines, and move these solutions quickly into practice with an international perspective, communicating with diverse stakeholders.
 Our graduates are policy professionals superbly equipped to handle specialist tasks and take the lead in core areas of society—whether they are leading policy development on diverse and complex social issues critical to state operation, representing the government in difficult international negotiations, leading international discussion at international organizations and research institutions, leading major multinational corporate projects that stimulate industry, or effecting social transformation as social entrepreneurs.